Skip to main content

 A Section 48 notice (s48 notice) is a notice that landlords must serve on tenants providing an address in England or Wales at which notices can be served on the landlord.
 Failure to serve a valid s48 notice means rent is not technically due — a common but overlooked compliance issue.

-To serve a valid Section 21 notice, landlords must have provided the tenant with: a valid EPC, a current gas safety certificate, the government's How to Rent guide, deposit protection prescribed information, and a valid s48 notice.
-Missing any of these can invalidate the notice.
+Landlords must provide tenants with: a valid EPC, a current gas safety certificate, the government's How to Rent guide, deposit protection prescribed information, and a valid s48 notice.
+Under the Renters' Rights Act 2025, landlords must also provide a written statement of tenancy terms before the tenancy begins.
+Missing any of these can affect your ability to rely on Section 8 grounds.
 We carry out a pre-notice compliance review as standard.

 How often can a landlord increase rent?

-Under the Renters' Rights Act from 1 May 2026, landlords can only increase rent once per year using the correct statutory process — a Section 13 notice.
+Under the Renters' Rights Act 2025, landlords can only increase rent once per year using the correct statutory process — a Section 13 notice.
 Informal rent increases are no longer effective.
 We advise on the correct procedure to ensure rent increases are legally valid.

 Our Team